neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. note::

-	The ``DefaultProvider`` authentication provider used in the examples is not shipped with FLOW3, you have to configure all available authentication providers in your application.
+	The ``DefaultProvider`` authentication provider used in the examples is not shipped with TYPO3 Flow, you have to configure all available authentication providers in your application.

 Creating accounts
 ~~~~~~~~~~~~~~~~~

 Creating an account is as easy as creating a new account object and add it to the account
 repository.
-Look at the following example, which uses the ``TYPO3\FLOW3\Security\AccountFactory``
+Look at the following example, which uses the ``TYPO3\Flow\Security\AccountFactory``
 to create a simple username/password account for the DefaultProvider:

 *Example: Add a new username/password account* ::